-With a population of 1,800,000, Sapporo is the fifth-largest city in Japan.
+Sapporo, on the northern island of Hokkaido, is the 5th-largest city in Japan.
 A lot of historical attractions, as well as shopping malls and parks, are located in Sapporo, and draw many tourists in year after year.
 Attractions include the Former Hokkaidō government office building, the Sapporo Clock Tower, the Hokkaidō Shrine (Hokkaidō Jingū), and the Sapporo TV Tower.
-A friendly, fun-loving atmosphere pervades downtown and during the winter months many people join in at snow and ice sculpture in downtown’s Odori Park.
+A friendly, fun-loving atmosphere pervades downtown, and during the winter months many people visit the city to witness the amazing snow and ice sculptures in Odori Park.

-Odori means ‘large street’ and this 12-block long and 105-metre wide centrally located park runs right through the city centre and is definitely the place to go if you want to be in the thick of things.
-In summer you’ll be treated to many talented and entertaining street performers, lots of snack vendors, local beer and a vibrant street scene whereas in winter erecting snow and ice sculptures is a popular pastime, no more so than during the Yuki Matsuri – the Snow Festival held every February.
-Other Odori Park festivals include the Lilac Festival in May, the Yosakoi Soran Festival in June, the Beer Garden and Summer Festival in summer, the White Illumination in winter and various other events.
-Sapporo Summer Festival is celebrated with beer gardens set up by various beer companies through the length of the park alongside stalls selling fried noodles, corn on the cob, and other food.
+Odori means ‘large street’ and this 12-block long and 105-metre wide located park runs right through the city centre.
+It's definitely a good place to go if you want to be in the thick of things.
+In summer, you’ll be treated to many talented and entertaining street performers, lots of snack vendors, local beer bars and vibrant street scenes; whereas in winter erecting snow and ice sculptures is a popular pastime, particulalrly during the Yuki Matsuri (Snow Festival) held every February.
+Other Odori Park festivals include the Lilac Festival in May, the Yosakoi Soran Festival in June, the Beer Garden and Summer Festival in summer, the White Illumination in winter.
+Sapporo Summer Festival is celebrated with beer gardens set up by various beer companies through the length of the park, alongside stalls selling awesome local food like fried noodles.
 Live bands provide entertainment, and you’ll enjoy some great people watching.

 Sapporo Beer Museum

 Sapporo Beer is one of the oldest and largest beer brands in Japan.
-Sapporo Beer Museum, the only museum of its type in Japan, was opened in July of 1987 to provide visitors with knowledge of beer and brewing.
+Sapporo Beer Museum, the only museum of its type in Japan, was opened in July 1987 to provide visitors with knowledge of beer and brewing.
 Renovated in 2004, the exhibition allows guests to learn about the history of Sapporo Breweries Ltd. and the beer industry in Japan in general.
 The red-brick building was constructed in 1890 and was the site of the Sapporo Sugar Company factory.
-It is one of the cultural legacies of the Meiji Era.
+It's one of the finest cultural legacies of the Meiji Era in Sapporo.
+To reach Sapporo Beer Museum, it's a 10-minute walk from Higashi-kuyakusho subway station.

 - Tel: +81 (0)11 731 4368